Wildhoney/Magento-on-Angular/README.md

  * Angular.js front-end for one-page functionality;
  * Laravel API for interacting with Magento;
+ * Separation of concerns with API being separate from Magento installation;
  * Simplified PHP back-end REST API;
  * Implement Spreedly as the payment gateway;
  * Front-end and back-end tests with >90% unit-test code coverage;